Skip to main content

 Min.
 Occupational Requirements:

-At least 18 years old; of good moral character, reputation and qualification.
+At least 18 years old; of good moral character, reputation, and qualification.

-Students who successfully complete this course will receive a certificate of completion that employers are required to submit to the Maryland State Police when applying for a Special Police Officer commission.
+Students who successfully complete this course will receive a Certificate of Completion that employers are required to submit to the Maryland State Police when applying for a Special Police Officer commission.

 Financial Assistance